 This section addresses two issues raised on appeal: (1) alleged error in declining to consider admitted exhibits other than those referenced in the joint statement of stipulated facts, and (2) alleged error in declining to impose financial penalties.
-In response to the first issue, this decision modifies the POD by acknowledging, and including within scope of the UAB's audit, admitted exhibits that demonstrate SoCalGas did not support more stringent energy efficiency codes and standards or local governments' adoption of reach codes; we elaborate on this issue in Section 8.1.
-On the second issue, this decision maintains the POD's conclusion that it is not reasonable to impose financial penalties, in addition the refunds ordered by the POD, in the instant OSC.
-The absence of established standards or criteria for determining non-compliance with Commission intent provides no basis to consider the appropriate amount of such penalty.
-The need for such standards or criteria is illustrated by the fact that Cal Advocates and/or Sierra Club do not take issue with certain activities, for instance Item 6 of Section 4.1, even though those activities represent instances in which SoCalGas did not support a more stringent standard.49 Cal Advocates and Sierra Club do not explain or distinguish why they have taken issue with certain items and not others.
-These are the very factors that, this decision concludes, are needed in order to reach a finding of compliance or non-compliance.
-This situation is in contrast to the situation posed by the second OSC in this proceeding,50 in which SoCalGas is alleged to have expended ratepayer funds on codes and standards advocacy following the Commission's adoption of D.18-05-041, which explicitly prohibited SoCalGas from participating in codes and standards advocacy activities (other than to transfer ratepayer funds to the statewide lead for codes and standards).
-That OSC remains unresolved as of the issue date of this decision.

-Although this decision does not impose financial penalties in addition to the refunds ordered by the POD, we have modified Section 5.3 and Ordering Paragraphs 5 and 6 of the POD to specify that SoCalGas must include, in the required refund amount, interest and any other financial benefits that accrued to SoCalGas or its employees as a result of the codes and standards advocacy that is at issue in this OSC.
+In response to the first issue, this decision modifies the POD by acknowledging, and including within scope of the UAB's audit, admitted exhibits that demonstrate SoCalGas did not support more stringent energy efficiency codes and standards or local governments' adoption of reach codes; we elaborate on this issue in Section 8.
+On the second issue, this Decision Different determines that it is reasonable under Public Utilities Code Section 451 and 2107 to penalize SoCalGas for unjustly and unreasonably charging customers for its codes and standards advocacy and efforts against reach codes.
+We further specify that SoCalGas must include, in the required refund amount, interest and any other financial benefits that accrued to SoCalGas or its employees as a result of the codes and standards advocacy that is at issue in this OSC.

-8.1.
-Consideration of the Whole Evidentiary Record and Modification to Scope of Audit
+8. Consideration of the Whole Evidentiary Record and Modification to Scope of Audit